didoesdigital/steno-dictionaries/README.md

 - [`symbols-currency.json`](https://github.com/dimonster/plover-dictionaries/raw/master/dictionaries/symbols-currency.json) contains briefs for currency symbols, such as cent (`"SPWO*L/KREPBT": "¢"`) and dollar (`"SPWO*L/TKHRAR": "$"`).
 All of the entries are prefixed with a “symbol” stroke, `"SPWO*L": "{#}"`.
 The remainder of each entry’s stroke uses the stroke that would write the word instead of the symbol (for example, `"KREPBT": "cent"` and `"TKHRAR": "dollar"`).

 ## Australian English Dictionaries

 There are two Australian English companion dictionaries, each intended to be used in combination with the default Plover dictionary.
+You probably only need to use ONE of these.

 One overrides the default briefs with Australian variations, and also includes Australian prefixes, suffixes, alternative spellings, and vocabulary.
 To use this dictionary, copy the [`dict-en-AU.json`](https://github.com/dimonster/plover-dictionaries/raw/master/dictionaries/dict-en-AU.json) file into your dictionary folder and add it to your Plover config after the default Plover dictionary so that it overrides default Plover briefs.

-The other dictionary uses a kind of suffix stroke, `/A*U`, after every default brief to translate the word to Australian English.
-For example, to write "empathize", you would stroke `*EPL/THAOEUS`.
+The other dictionary, [`dict-en-AU-with-extra-stroke.json`](https://github.com/dimonster/plover-dictionaries/raw/master/dictionaries/dict-en-AU-with-extra-stroke.json), uses a kind of suffix stroke, `/A*U`, after every default Plover theory English brief to translate the word to Australian English.
+For example, to write the American spelling of "empathize", you would stroke `*EPL/THAOEUS`.
 Then, to write "empathise" you would add `/A*U`.
-That is, this dictionary's entry for "empathise" is `"*EPL/THAOEUS/A*U": "empathise",`.
+That is, this dictionary’s entry for "empathise" is `"*EPL/THAOEUS/A*U": "empathise",`.
 To use this dictionary, copy the [`dict-en-AU-with-extra-stroke.json`](https://github.com/dimonster/plover-dictionaries/raw/master/dictionaries/dict-en-AU-with-extra-stroke.json) file into your dictionary folder and add it to your Plover config after the default Plover dictionary.

 ### Notes on Design of and Changes in the Australian English Dictionary

-These notes concern the main Australian English dictionary, [`dict-en-AU.json`](https://github.com/dimonster/plover-dictionaries/raw/master/dictionaries/dict-en-AU.json):

-- Briefs primarily form the Australian spelling, while longer phonetic strokes may form the US spelling on demand.
-- `A*ER`strokes the "aero" prefix for the Australian spelling of aeroplane
+- `A*ER` strokes the "aero" prefix for the Australian spelling of aeroplane
 - `*EG` strokes the "eing" suffix for words such as "ageing"
 - `*LG` strokes the "ling" suffix for words such as "labelling"
 - `*LD` strokes the "led" suffix for words such as "labelled"
 - `*EPLT` strokes the "ement" suffix for words such as "judgement", "acknowledgement", "lodgement" and "abridgement"
 - `O*UR` strokes the "our" suffix for words such as "humour"
 - `KWRO*R` strokes the "iour" suffix for words such as "behaviour"
-- Add "U" to `O*R` or `TPHOR` strokes for "nour" endings in words such as "honour"
+- Add "U" to `O*R` or `TPHOR` strokes for "nour" endings in words such as "honour" e.g. `"HOPB/TPHOUR": "honour",`
-- Add "U" to `O*R` or `TKOR` strokes for "dour" endings in words such as "candour"
+- Add "U" to `O*R` or `TKOR` strokes for "dour" endings in words such as "candour" e.g. `"KAPBD/O*UR": "candour",`
-- Add "U" to `O*R` or `KHROR` strokes for "our" endings in words such as "colour"
+- Add "U" to `O*R` or `KHROR` strokes for "our" endings in words such as "colour" e.g. `"KHROUR": "colour",`

 - For words such as "practice" and "practise", the basic rule is that the noun form uses the "c" spelling while the verb uses the "s" spelling.
 Therefore, translations have been included for producing both.
     - For example, Australian briefs for "defense" with an "s" will use `S` in the brief itself, while Australian briefs for "defence" with a "c" will drop the `S`, eg, `"TKEFS": "defense"`, `"TKE/TPEPB": "defence"`.
     - As another example, drop the `S` or use `KRE` to spell licence with a "c", eg: `"HR-PB": "licence"`, `"HR-PBS": "license",`
 - Use "AE" in strokes for Australian "ae" spellings such as "encyclopaedia":
     - The Australian spelling is used in words stroked with `AE` where it would normally use the long "e" sound stroke `AOE`
     - Briefs form the Australian spelling, eg, "KAOEUPL/RA": "chimaera",
     - Words starting with "ae" can be stroked with the prefix `A` such as `"A/AOE/O*PB": "aeon",`
     - The Australian spelling of "gynaecological" uses briefs and phonetic strokes beginning with `TKPWAOEUPB` => "gyne", while the US spelling uses strokes beginning with `SKWREUPB` => "jyn"

+### Notes on Design of and Changes in the Australian English with Extra Strokes Dictionary

+- `A*ER/A*U` strokes the "aero" prefix for the Australian spelling of aeroplane
+- `*EG/A*U` strokes the "eing" suffix for words such as "ageing"
+- `*LG/A*U` strokes the "ling" suffix for words such as "labelling"
+- `*LD/A*U` strokes the "led" suffix for words such as "labelled"
+- `*EPLT/A*U` strokes the "ement" suffix for words such as "judgement", "acknowledgement", "lodgement" and "abridgement"
+- `O*UR/A*U` strokes the "our" suffix for words such as "humour"
+- `KWRO*R/A*U` strokes the "iour" suffix for words such as "behaviour"
+- Add "U" to `O*R/A*U` or `TPHOR/A*U` strokes for "nour" endings in words such as "honour" e.g. `"HOPB/TPHOUR/A*U": "honour",`
+- Add "U" to `O*R/A*U` or `TKOR/A*U` strokes for "dour" endings in words such as "candour" e.g. `"KAPBD/O*UR/A*U": "candour",`
+- Add "U" to `O*R/A*U` or `KHROR/A*U` strokes for "our" endings in words such as "colour" e.g. `"KHROUR/A*U": "colour",`